rcrowther/django-img/README.md

 no
     Draw a red cross across the image watermark
-    Accepts a filepath to a watermark image template.
+    Accepts a URL to a watermark image template.

 Watermark deserves some explanation.
 This does not draw on the image, as text metrics are tricky to handle.
 Provide a URL stub to an image, here's a builtin,